CDRT/docs/su/su_dg.md

 Update Retriever enables you to import updates to your repository from a local location or network share.
 Once the updates are in the repository, you can assign them to specific systems and deploy them to multiple computers.

-?>Note: Update packages cannot be deployed until they are assigned to one or more systems.
+?>Update packages cannot be deployed until they are assigned to one or more systems.
 For more information, see section 3.3.3.3.1 Assigning Systems.

 To import updates, do the following: